eloisebarrow/decoding_code/README.md

 **ERROR**: Can't register a user through front end but can through Insomnia.
 Getting error 422 'unprocessable entity'.

 **RESOLUTION**: Had to pass strong params to registerUser in api-helper - i.e. {user: registerData} instead of just registerData.

+**ERROR**: Couldn't add favorites initially, received errors related to an initial typo "fafe" which was corrected but continued to persist.
+Deleted and rebuilt backend but files still had references to typo "fafe".

+**RESOLUTION**: Rails created "fafe" internally during scaffolding - it read 'fafe' as singular for 'Faves'.
+Manually added to Users model: ```class_name: "Fave"```